Akhila-Yerukola/NormAd/README.md

-# NormAd: A Benchmark for Measuring the Cultural Adaptability of Large Language Models
+# NormAd: A Framework for Measuring the Cultural Adaptability of Large Language Models

-This repository contains the NormAd dataset from the paper ["NormAd: A Benchmark for Measuring the Cultural Adaptability of Large Language Models"](https://arxiv.org/abs/2404.12464).
+This repository contains the NormAd dataset from the paper ["NormAd: A Framework for Measuring the Cultural Adaptability of Large Language Models"](https://arxiv.org/abs/2404.12464).

 ## HuggingFace Dataset
 ```